abstractfactory/openmetadata-mk1/README.md

 ![Open Metadata](logo.png)

+### A metadata API for your folders.

+**Description**

-A cross-platform, hierarchical metadata API for storage and retrieval of any format of any size and complexity via your file-system.
+OM is a cross-platform, hierarchical metadata API written in Python for storage and retrieval of any file-format of any size and complexity.
 Open-source software and [available on GitHub](https://github.com/abstract-factory/openmetadata) under the [MIT license](http://opensource.org/licenses/MIT>).
-Contact [Marcus](mailto:marcus@abstractfactory.io>) for more information

 **Introduction**